 For the main part of the story, we have Linda and Dave’s troubles and the resulting awkwardness at the forefront of the narrative – mostly via the inner monologue that’s constantly going through Linda’s head.
 A secondary substory about “who’s under the ghostly sheet” also takes up a fair chunk of the tale, for the first half or so of the book.

-However, it’s once the team are on their third challenge that the tale takes a sudden twist towards a good-old-fashioned horror story.
-Without giving anything away, we have a sudden shift from all those tiresome teenager-love-life-woes to a terrifying threat revealing itself.
+However, it’s once the team are on their third challenge that the tale takes a sudden twist towards much more of a horror story.
+Without hopefully giving too much away, we have a sudden shift from all those tiresome teenager-love-life-woes, to instead embrace a whole new pulpy horror take on the story, which feels almost intrinsically linked to both Laymon’s ‘Night Games’ (1986) Fastback, as well as his highly-revered ‘Beast House’ series.

 Oddly, at this point Laymon only throws down a few pages of horror action, before steering the tale to an abrupt and (to be honest) altogether inconclusive ending.
 Although the story is kind of brought to something resembling a conclusion, there’s still some pretty hefty questions left lingering in the air.